-The UCITS will invest 80%-100% of its net assets (hereinafter "NA") in bonds with fixed, variable or adjustable rates, and other negotiable debt securities, inflation-linked bonds and medium-term notes, issued by private corporations and/or supranational/public entities or governments, with a maximum of 10% of NA invested in convertible bonds and a minimum of 80% of NA denominated in euro.
+The UCITS will invest 80%-100% of its net assets (hereinafter "NA") in bonds with fixed, variable or adjustable rates, and other negotiable debt securities and inflation-linked bonds, issued by private corporations and/or supranational/public entities or governments, and negotiable medium-term notes, with a maximum of 10% of NA invested in convertible bonds and a minimum of 90% of NA denominated in euro.
 The securities may be from any geographical region, with up to 10% of NA issued by companies headquartered outside the OECD (including in emerging markets).
 Investment grade securities will make up at least 80% of NA in the sub-fund's portfolio.
 The sub-fund's exposure to speculative high yield bonds shall not exceed 10% of NA.
-The equity component may account for up to 10% of the NA of the UCITS.
-For cash management purposes, it may invest up to 10% of NA in funds and up to 10% of NA in money market instruments.
-Please refer to the prospectus for further information.